wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 ### Use performance budgets

 Before you even start working on a project, set yourself budgets on key user experience metrics like First Interactive, Hero Element Render Time, and JavaScript bundle size.
 Keep an eye on your budgets and **always fix problems that break your budgets**.
 Performance budgets are becoming a de facto feature of performance monitoring tools.
 We used [SpeedCurve's performance budgets](https://speedcurve.com/blog/performance-budgets-in-action/) at the BBC to set performance targets and receive alerts when we broke the budgets.

+## Wrapping up

+I hope this has been a useful insight into how I conduct performance reviews.
+I'll be doing more of these in the future, so if there's a part of the review that you think I should focus on more, or a particular website that you'd like me to review, let me know!